Windows Hello Fingerprint Not Working: The Fix Ladder

 #Bottom Line

-Try re-enrollment first, because it costs nothing and clears half of these cases.
+Try re-enrollment first, because it costs nothing and often clears the issue.
 If the toggle is greyed out, go straight to Device Manager and reinstall the biometric driver, no exceptions.
 Skip the policy hunt unless you’re on a corporate-managed laptop.
 And if Biometric devices is empty even after a driver reinstall, the sensor has died, your PIN still works, and a reformat won’t bring it back.

-If your Windows machine is showing other post-update weirdness, our 100% disk usage triage guide and the Windows 11 dark mode walkthrough cover the next two issues we most often see on the same batch of laptops.
+If your Windows machine is showing other post-update weirdness, the 100% disk usage triage guide and the Windows 11 dark mode walkthrough cover common follow-up issues.

 #Frequently Asked Questions